strawmanpoems/strawman/poems/017_luna_dream.md

-did it hear something in the distance? as agile as it ascended, it descended to the urban concrete and crossed the busy street, gliding effortlessly through cars and pedestrians who were none the wiser as to this phenomenal presence. i followed. what a strange thing! what is it? it found an opening to a parking garage, prison bars allowed his passage in,
+did it hear something in the distance? as agile as it ascended, it descended to the urban concrete and crossed the busy street, gliding effortlessly through cars and pedestrians who were oblivious to this phenomenal presence, who will never know. i followed. what a strange thing! what is it? it found an opening to a parking garage, prison bars allowed his passage in,